musingsole/edaphic/README.md

 ### hard

 This option will trigger a full wipe of the device, device firmware upgrade, followed by installation of the edaphic system to the device.
-Requires the [address](#address) indicating serial device.
+Requires the [address option](#address) indicating a serial port for the device.

 ## Task Scheduler